-Doggie VIP Day Care provides an enjoyable experience for your little one when you are away.
-We afford a much better alternative to leaving dogs home alone.
-At Doggie VIP, our dogs have lots to do: run, play, socialize with a new friend, get a breath of fresh air, play with our equipment, or take a peaceful nap.
+Doggie VIP Day Care provides an enjoyable experience for your little ones when you are away, we procure a much better alternative to leaving dogs home alone.
+At Doggie VIP our dogs have lots to do: run, play, socialize with new friends, get a breath of fresh air, play with our equipment, or take a peaceful nap.
 Our Day Care offers a safe, secure and healthy place where each dog’s needs are met, while having lots of enjoyment.

 To ensure the safety of all pets at Doggie VIP, the following is required for daycare: